zizanayub/SQL-Projects/8 Week SQL Challenge/Danny's DInner/README.md

 | A           | 2021-01-01 | sushi   |
 | A           | 2021-01-01 | curry   |
 | B           | 2021-01-01 | curry   |

+## ❓ 08.
+What is the total items and amount spent for each member before they became a member?

+### ▶️ 08.01.
+Approaches:

+1. Joined all the 3 tables based on their common columns.
+2. Added required columns.
+Used aggregate functions `COUNT()` and `SUM()` to get the count of total items purchased and total amount spent by the customers respectively.
+3. Leveraged `GROUP BY` and `ORDER BY` clause to specifically find the outcomes based on customers' information.